 Your healthcare provider may give you additional instructions about how to manage your HCM.

-You may need to not take certain medicines that can make your HCM worse.
+You may need to avoid certain medicines that can make your HCM worse.
 These include medicines for erectile dysfunction.

 Work closely with your healthcare provider if you are planning to get pregnant.